 A passionate advocate for education and Larchmont Charter School, Ali Baird is a founding parent who has taught multiple grades in both public and private schools including 1st grade and middle school English and Social Studies.
-She left teaching to work for the non-profit Educators for Social Responsibility, now called Engaging Schools, which helps schools develop improved discipline practices, better engage students and implement advisory programs, and supports schools with programs on bullying, peer mediation, conflict resolution and diversity.
+She left teaching to work for the non-profit Engaging Schools, which helps schools develop improved discipline practices, better engage students and implement advisory programs, and supports schools with programs on bullying, peer mediation, conflict resolution and diversity.

-Ali is currently a Marriage and Family Therapist Intern with a Master’s in Applied Psychology from Antioch University.
-She has counseled adults, children, couples and families at The Southern California Counseling Center.
-She now supervises teenagers at a peer-to-peer crisis hotline TeenLine.
+Ali is currently a Licensed Marriage and Family Therapist with a Master’s in Applied Psychology from Antioch University.
+She has counseled adults, children, couples and families at The Southern California Counseling Center and supervised teenagers at TeenLine, a peer-to-peer crisis hotline.
 Ali graduated from Groton School in Massachusetts, and she received her Bachelor’s in Psychology from Trinity College in Hartford, CT, where she focused on the effects of social justice and diversity on education.
-She is the mother of two children, both of whom attend LCS Fairfax.

 Board Vice Chair